08 Noble Challenge

 Eva Maria looked at Josah, unsure of how to respond.
 “I didn’t ask.
 The Midland rider and horse are still at the gate.
 You can ask him.”

 Josah shouted to Graybard, motioning him to come.
-Then he ran to the gate, spoke with the rider, and returned.
+He ran to the gate, spoke with the rider, then returned.
 “What’s going on?” asked Graybard, still concerned about the stretched canvas.

 “Midland’s rider said about twenty men rode with Luka.
 They settled last night somewhere between Bon Abbi and Lake Marablain.
-He journeyed down King’s Road on his way to Bon Abbi and saw distance fires.”
+As the rider journeyed down King’s Road on his way to Bon Abbi, he saw distant fires.”

 “Not good!” muttered Graybard.
 “They are hiding their numbers.
 How long with it take to get to Bon Abbi from that location?”